 1. Does your state allow commercial production in home kitchens and, if so, what are the stipulations?
-Ok, this may sound obvious but it’s something you need to check if you know.
-Currently 31 states have Cottage Food Laws and six more have laws pending in legislation (click here for more information about these states and their specific regulations).
+Ok, this may sound obvious but it’s something you need to check if you don’t know.
+Currently a number of states have Cottage Food Laws or similar laws that permit food artisans to work out of their homes (click here for more information about these states and their specific regulations).
 You must live in one of these states in order to make food at home for sale elsewhere.
 Even if you do live in one of those states you need to know that specific state’s requirements and stipulations.
 Some states limit the types of food that can be prepared from a home kitchen while others may place a maximum annual gross sales limit on home-based food businesses.
 Be sure you clearly understand the laws in your state before starting out.
 Click here for more information about these states and their specific regulations.

 2. What are your costs?
 Starting that food business you’ve always dreamed about might sound great on the surface but you want to make sure that you’ll actually make money.
 Before starting any food business you should estimate your costs to determine if your anticipated sales can cover these costs.
 You should include things like start-up costs such as paying for any business licenses or health permits you may need, fixed costs such as a monthly cell phone plan if you want to have a separate business phone number, and variable costs like the cost of your raw ingredients.